NotLLeon/battlecode24/test_harness/TEST_HARNESS_README.md

-## How to use the testing harness:
+## How to use the local testing harness:
 NOTE: Need to pip install `tabulate` as a dependency.

 Call `run_tests_script.py` as a console command